DeaXhavara/JournalPage.Demo/README.md

-# 📝 Journal Sticker Demo
+# Journal Sticker Demo (Javascript + CSS sticker animation)

 Welcome to my Journal Sticker Page Demo!
-Digital scrapbooking meets a basic note app:

 ## What It Does